 He went to four different schools in Brigham City, Utah by the time he was in eighth grade.
-He was ordained a deacon at Brigham City 3rd Ward and was Secretary and then President of his Quorum.
+His father was an architect and builder.
+Ferrell was ordained a deacon at Brigham City 3rd Ward and was Secretary and then President of his Quorum.

 - 1917-18 Freshman at Brigham City and ordained a Teacher in November 1917.